Spanish Trotter: History

 Genetic study has found little recent influence of the Mallorquín and Menorquín on the Spanish Trotter,.despite their contribution to its early development.

+Characteristics

+The horses are usually chestnut; they may also be bay or roan, or – more rarely – black or grey.
+Average height at the withers is about 160 cm for mares and 170 cm for stallions and geldings.

 Use

-The Spanish Trotter is bred for performance in trotting races.
+The Spanish Trotter is bred only for competitive performance in trotting races.
 There are three hippodromes in the islands.
 Races are almost invariably in harness to a sulky, with the horse performing an ordinary diagonal trot; occasionally the horses may instead be raced under saddle.
-The fastest time for the breed over 1 kilometre is 69.15 seconds.
+The fastest time recorded for the breed over 1 kilometre is 69.15 seconds.
 The horses are obedient and manageable, and are also suitable for recreational riding.